harvard-edge/MAVBench/docs/readMes/building.md

 ## Building It
-git clone  --recursive https://github.com/MAVBench/MAVBench.git mavbench_base_dir
+1. git clone  --recursive https://github.com/MAVBench/MAVBench.git mavbench_base_dir

 **For the lazy yet happy**: We have provided a set of games (environments drone can fly within) that can be simply executed by the user.
 To do so:
-1. cd MAVBench_base/build-scripts
+2. cd MAVBench_base/build-scripts
-2. host_setup_env_var.cmd
+3. host_setup_env_var.cmd
-3. host_root_setup.cmd
+4. host_root_setup.cmd

-**For the reckless with no life** (most likely you won't fall within this group): In case the user wants to build from scratch (this can be helpful if the user wants to try out their own environment maps), follow the instruction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md), and only replacing the **Build AirSim** section with the following instructions:
+**For the reckless with no life** (most likely you won't fall within this group): In case the user wants to build from scratch (this can be helpful if the user wants to try out their own environment maps):
+2. follow the instruction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md), and only replacing the **Build AirSim** section with the following instructions:
-1. You will need Visual Studio 2017 (make sure to install VC++ and Windows SDK 8.x).
+3. You will need Visual Studio 2017 (make sure to install VC++ and Windows SDK 8.x).
-2. Start x64 Native Tools Command Prompt for VS 2017.
+4. Start x64 Native Tools Command Prompt for VS 2017.
-3. Create a folder for the repo (here on referred to as MAVBench_base) and
+5. Create a folder for the repo (here on referred to as MAVBench_base) and
-5. cd MAVBench_base/build-scripts
+6. cd MAVBench_base/build-scripts
-6. host_setup_env_var.cmd
+7. host_setup_env_var.cmd
-7. host_root_setup_from_src.cmd
+8. host_root_setup_from_src.cmd
-8. This will create ready to use plugin in MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project
+9. This will create ready to use plugin in MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project
-9. Follow along with the AirSim instructions provided by Microsoft https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
+10. Follow along with the AirSim instructions provided by Microsoft https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).

 Notes to internal developers:
-      1. If you decided to make your own executable and upload to google drive, use windows to zip and windows to unzip (you can use tar in windows now).
+If you decided to make your own executable and upload to google drive, use windows to zip and windows to unzip (you can use tar in windows now).
 I had issues with using tar for unziping.
-The generated executable was erroring out.
-      2. A folder with the name of game/WindowsNoEditor need to be zipped to the google cloud.
+The generated executable was erroring out.A folder with the name of game/WindowsNoEditor need to be zipped to the google cloud.

 ### Fixing AirSim's Depth Map Issue
 Fix a Depth image bug by following this issue: https://github.com/Microsoft/AirSim/issues/491.